maartene/AoC2024/Day09/NOTES.md

 ## 🍅 Pomodoro 1
 - ✅ Read the description
 - ✅ Import the input data
-- ✅ Defragment a filesystem that is already deframented: 90909
+- ✅ Defragment a filesystem that is already deframented: 10
 - ✅ Calculate checksum based on expanded filesystem
-- ⚠️ Convert a filesystem into an expanded blockdescription
+- ✅ Convert a filesystem into an expanded blockdescription

 ## 🍅 Pomodoro 2
-    - one more example to feel safe
+    - ✅ one more example to feel safe
-- ⚠️ Calculate checksum based on blockdescription
+- ✅ Calculate checksum based on blockdescription
+- ⚠️ Actually defragment
 - ⚠️ Checksum for the example input should be 1928